* This is the Consumer Version. *

-In gastroesophageal reflux (gastroesophageal reflux disease [GERD]), stomach acid and enzymes flow backward from the stomach into the esophagus, causing inflammation and pain in the esophagus.
+In gastroesophageal reflux (gastroesophageal reflux disease), stomach acid and enzymes flow backward from the stomach into the esophagus, causing inflammation and pain in the esophagus.

 The stomach lining protects the stomach from the effects of its own acid.
 Because the esophagus lacks a similar protective lining, stomach acid and enzymes that flow backward (reflux) into the esophagus routinely cause symptoms and in some cases damage.

 Heartburn (a burning pain behind the breastbone) is the most obvious symptom of gastroesophageal reflux.
-Sometimes the pain even extends to the neck, throat, and face.
 Heartburn may be accompanied by regurgitation, in which the stomach contents reach the mouth.
+If stomach contents reach the mouth, they sometimes cause sore throat, hoarseness, cough, or a sensation of a lump in the throat (globus sensation—see Lump in Throat).
+Sometimes, stomach contents trickle into the lungs, causing cough and/or wheezing.

-Inflammation of the esophagus (esophagitis) may cause bleeding that is usually slight but can be massive.
+Inflammation of the esophagus (esophagitis) may cause pain with swallowing (odynophagia).
+Some people have bleeding that is usually slight but can be massive.
 The blood may be vomited up or may pass through the digestive tract, resulting in the passage of dark, tarry stools (melena) or bright red blood, if the bleeding is heavy enough.

-Esophageal ulcers, which are open sores on the lining of the esophagus, can result from repeated reflux.
-They can cause pain that is usually located behind the breastbone or just below it, similar to the location of heartburn.
+Esophageal ulcers are open sores on the lining of the esophagus.
+They can cause chest pain that is usually located behind the breastbone or just below it, similar to the location of heartburn.

-Pressure measurements at the lower esophageal sphincter indicate the strength of the sphincter and can distinguish a normal sphincter from a poorly functioning one.
+Pressure measurements (see Manometry) at the lower esophageal sphincter indicate the function of the sphincter and can distinguish a normal sphincter from a poorly functioning one.
 The information gained from this test helps the doctor decide whether surgery is an appropriate treatment.

 Several measures may be taken to relieve gastroesophageal reflux.
-Raising the head of the bed about 6 inches (about 15 centimeters) can prevent acid from flowing into the esophagus as a person sleeps.
-Causative foods and drugs should be avoided, as should smoking.
-A doctor may prescribe a drug (for example, bethanechol or metoclopramide) to make the lower sphincter close more tightly.
-Coffee, alcohol, acid-containing beverages such as orange juice, cola drinks, and vinegar-based salad dressings, and other substances that strongly stimulate the stomach to produce acid or that delay stomach emptying should be avoided as well.
+Raising the head of the bed about 6 inches (about 15 centimeters) can help prevent acid from flowing into the esophagus as a person sleeps.
+Drugs that cause symptoms should be avoided, as should smoking.
+Coffee, alcohol, fatty foods, acid-containing beverages such as orange juice, cola drinks, vinegar-based salad dressings, and other substances that strongly stimulate the stomach to produce acid or that delay stomach emptying should be avoided as well.
+People who are overweight and those who have gained weight recently should lose weight.

-Esophageal narrowing is treated with drugs and repeated dilation, which may be performed using balloons or progressively larger dilators (bougies).
+Esophageal narrowing is treated by repeatedly dilating the narrowed area using balloons.
 If dilation is successful, narrowing does not seriously limit what a person can eat.

-Barrett's esophagus does not disappear when treatment relieves symptoms.
-Therefore, people with Barrett's esophagus are asked to undergo an endoscopic examination every 2 to 3 years to ensure that the condition is not progressing to cancer.
+Barrett esophagus rarely disappears after use of a proton pump inhibitor.
+Other treatments include methods that destroy the abnormal tissue using radio waves (radiofrequency ablation), extreme cold (cryotherapy), or a laser beam (laser ablation).
+However, abnormal cells may still remain even after treatment relieves symptoms.
+Therefore, people with Barrett esophagus are asked to undergo an endoscopic examination every 1 to 2 years to ensure that the condition is not progressing to cancer.

-Surgery is an option for people whose symptoms are unresponsive to drugs or for people who have esophagitis that persists even after symptoms are relieved.
+Surgery is an option for people whose symptoms are not relieved by drugs or for people who have ulcers, bleeding, or esophagitis that persists even after symptoms are relieved.
 In addition, surgery may be the preferred treatment for people who do not like the prospect of having to take drugs for many years.
-A minimally invasive procedure performed through a laparoscope is available.
-However, 20 to 30% of people who undergo this procedure experience side effects, most commonly difficulty swallowing and a feeling of bloating or abdominal discomfort after eating.
+A minimally invasive procedure done through a laparoscope (called fundoplication) is available.
+However, 20 to 30% of people who undergo this procedure have side effects, most commonly difficulty swallowing and a feeling of bloating or abdominal discomfort after eating.